 After you contact Tony William Roofing & Exteriors, we’ll set up a time for a roofing professional to inspect the state of your roof.
 We’ll provide an honest evaluation of your roof status and recommend a course of action.
-Your roof may still have some years left, it might need minor repairs or it may be in your best interests to get a full roof replacement.
+Your roof may still have some years left but it may be in your best interests to get a full roof replacement.
 We will provide honest roofing inspections you can trust.

 Following on the initial inspection, a Tony William representative will guide you through your options.
 Our courteous representatives are happy to answer all your questions and to help you choose the best roof for your needs and budget.

 We will provide a binder of references, insurance documents, Workman’s Compensation information, business licenses and all the other details you’ll need to evaluate our business.

 We’ll provide an accurate written estimate, with up-front costs, timelines for completion and any other information you require.
 We strive to offer exceptional service and complete transparency in our work.